WordPress hacked – these two words strike fear and confusion into the hearts of WordPress owners.

 Of course, this doesn’t work anymore – anyone in SEO will tell you that.

-Apart from these symptoms, there are 4 simple diagnostics that you can run to see if you have a WordPress hacked website or not:
+Apart from these symptoms, there are 4 simple diagnostics that you can run to see if your WordPress website hacked or not:

 Thankfully, this is one hack that can be pinpointed a little more clearly.